LaunchCodeEducation/data-analysis/src/assignments/hello-world.rst

 Under the source control tab in the side bar, click *Clone Repository*.

 .. figure:: figures/vsc-source-control-clone.png
    :alt: The source control tab is open, revealing an option to clone a repository.

+   The source control icon, is a branching line, each end terminated in circle.

 When you click on *Clone Repository*, a bar appears at the top where you can paste in the URL you copied from Github.